zobront/audits/reports/onlyboost.md

 ### Recommendation

-Since we know the total amount deposited that we are trying to optimize, we can calculate the values before withdrawing in order to get a precise result.
+Since we know the total amount deposited that we are trying to optimize, we can calculate the values before withdrawing in order to get a precise result, which can be used to rebalance.

 ### Review